-Baldwin, a Republican, was the representative for New York’s 17th congressional district from 1941 to 1946.
+Baldwin was the representative for New York’s 17th congressional district and was a Republican.
+He served from 1941 to 1946.

 From Mar 1941 to Aug 1946, Baldwin missed 43 of 526 roll call votes, which is 8.2%.
 This is worse than the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.